sheki/parse-blog/content/post/assorted-links-software-engineering-sep-2022.md

 3. DeepMind discovers a 10-20% faster algorithm for matrix multiplication.

-   - This is crazy.
-I wonder what else can we produce a better algorithm for.
+   - I wonder what else can we produce a better algorithm for.
 Better B-trees based on your data layout?
-   -